primaza/primazactl/README.md

 - `--kubeconfig KUBECONFIG`
     - The kubeconfig file is not modified by primazactl.
     - The cluster specified for worker join does not have to be the current context.
+- `--tenant TENANT`
+    - tenant to use.
+    - Default is `primaza-system`.
+- `--tenant-internal-url TENANT_INTERNAL_URL`
+    - The URL the Application Agent will use to contact the cluster on which Primaza's Control Plane is running
 - `--tenant-kubeconfig TENANT_KUBECONFIG`
   path to kubeconfig file for the tenant, default: KUBECONFIG environment variable if set, otherwise /<home directory>/.kube/config